Introducing the Knowledge Translation (KT) mentoring scheme

 The mentee will identify parts of the project / activity that they want support on.
 The mentor and mentee will talk through these parts, and the mentor will use their experience to provide advice, suggestions and guidance based on their expertise of delivering similar projects.

 It’s likely that most mentoring will take place virtually; in other words, it will be through an online video conferencing platform such as Skype or Zoom.
 The mentor and mentee will arrange a time to talk for 60 to 90 minutes per month, and the scheme will run for about six to nine months, depending on the project.

 We will evaluate the scheme to find out how people found the mentoring experience, how smooth the process was for them, and how we can improve future mentoring activities across Cochrane.

 The timelines for the mentoring scheme are as follows:

-Alternatively, if you have any questions about the scheme, please contact Karen Head (Cochrane's KT Project Manager).
+If you have any questions about the scheme, please contact Karen Head (Cochrane's KT Project Manager).

-We would like to acknowledge the invaluable support this project has received from Lindsay Coomer (Mentoring Lead, University of York, UK) who provided guidance on running this mentoring pilot, and generously shared material to be adapted for our purposes.
+We would like to acknowledge the invaluable support this project has received from Lindsay Coomer (Mentoring Lead, University of York, UK) who provided guidance on running this mentoring scheme, and generously shared material to be adapted for our purposes.